 Cover from 8 weeks old

-Shih Tzu Insurance in New Zealand - What You Need to Know
+Shih Tzu Insurance in Australia - What You Need to Know

-The Shih Tzu is one of New Zealand's most popular small companion breeds, registered with the New Zealand Kennel Club (NZKC) under the Toy group.
-Their affectionate temperament, manageable size, and adaptability to apartment living make them a favourite with Kiwi families, older owners, and those looking for a loyal lap dog.
+The Shih Tzu is one of Australia's most popular small companion breeds, registered with Dogs Australia (ANKC) under the Toy group.
+Their affectionate temperament, manageable size, and adaptability to apartment living make them a favourite with Australian families, older owners, and those looking for a loyal lap dog.

 From an insurance perspective, Shih Tzus are a brachycephalic (flat-faced) breed, which means they have a distinct health profile that insurers take into account.
 Their shortened airways, prominent eyes, and compact skeletal structure predispose them to conditions including brachycephalic obstructive airway syndrome (BOAS), eye injuries, patellar luxation, and dental disease.
 While individual treatment costs tend to be lower than for large breeds, the frequency of health issues can add up over a Shih Tzu's long lifespan.

-All major NZ pet insurance providers - including Cove, PD Insurance, Southern Cross, and Petcover - offer cover for Shih Tzus.
+Major Australian pet insurance providers - including Bow Wow Meow, RSPCA Pet Insurance, Budget Direct Pet, and Medibank Pet Insurance - offer cover for Shih Tzus.
+Most policies are underwritten by PetSure.
 Premiums vary depending on your dog's age, your location, and the level of cover you choose.
-See our full NZ pet insurance comparison for more.
+See our full Australian pet insurance comparison for more.

 Key Breed Facts

-• Breed group: Toy group as classified by the NZKC.
-Originally bred as companion dogs for Chinese royalty, Shih Tzus remain one of the most popular toy breeds in New Zealand
+• Breed group: Toy group as classified by Dogs Australia.
+Originally bred as companion dogs for Chinese royalty, Shih Tzus remain one of the most popular toy breeds in Australia

 • Size & weight: Small breed, typically 4 - 7 kg as adults.
 Their compact size means lower anaesthesia and medication costs compared to larger breeds, but their brachycephalic anatomy introduces breed-specific health considerations